0-harshit-0/packet-capture/README.md

 # Packet Capture
 Capture raw packets using libpcap.
-It only works on windows, it will soon be updated for other platforms as well.
+Only works on windows for now, it will soon be updated for other platforms as well.

 ### Installation